DILCISBoard/E-ARK-AIP/index.md

 very large representations, in terms of file size or the amount of files (making the root METS difficult to work with).

-As a corollary of this division method we define, on the one hand, a representation-based division as the separation of representations in different folders under the `representations` folder as shown in the example of Figure [4](#fig4).
-And, on the other hand, we define a size-based division as the separation of representation parts.
+As a corollary of this division method we define, a representation-based division as the separation of representations in different folders under the `representations` folder as shown in the example of Figure [4](#fig4).
+And we define a size-based division as the separation of representation parts.
 To illustrate this, Figure [5](#fig5) shows an example where a set of files belongs to the same representation (here named `binary`) and is referenced in two separate physical containers (here named {C1}